Chatsworth61/uppertonic/content/services/index.md

 ## WORKING WITH ME

-**I mainly provide online therapy sessions for clients and find this works well.
+**I mainly provide online therapy sessions and find this works well.
 I’m based in Waterlooville, Hampshire and can arrange to see clients face-to-face at suitable local hired venues in the Portsmouth area when available.**

 Using a range of talking therapy, coaching and NLP techniques to suit my clients, I explain the techniques in a teaching style so that clients can practise between and beyond therapy sessions, including self-hypnosis.

 Before starting any therapy, it's important to find out if it's right for you and whether you are comfortable working with me.
 My online clients can organise their therapy sessions around their schedule, in their own familiar and comfortable space.

 The first step is to contact me for a brief and confidential chat about what you are looking to change or achieve.
-Please consider taking this short step - just talking about it with me may bring a sense of less distress, less discomfort and potentially lighten the mood and be motivating.
+Please consider taking this short step - just talking about it with me may bring a sense of calm and potentially lighten the mood and be motivating.

 I can work with clients to support the following: